 3. Reduce stress and improve your sleep

-Practice stress management → Yoga, meditation and breathing exercises help lower cortisol.
+Practice stress management → Yoga, meditation, and breathing exercises help lower cortisol.

 Take time to relax → Too much stress and a busy life can further unbalance your hormones.